Magda Linette: 2012

-Starting the season with several early exits, Magda Linette reached her first singles final in over 18 months at the $10k event of Florence in May but lost to Anaïs Laurendon.
-She reached a $25k final in Kristinehamn a month later, defeated by Sacha Jones from Australia.
+Starting the season with several early exits, Magda Linette advanced to her first singles final in over 18 months at the 10k event of Florence in May but lost to Anaïs Laurendon.
+She reached a 25k final in Kristinehamn a month later, defeated by Sacha Jones from Australia.
 In Ystad, she won her first doubles title with her friend Katarzyna Piter.

-She won a $10k tournament in Prague, after beating Kateřina Siniaková and Zuzana Luknárová without dropping a set, lifting her fifth singles trophy in career and the first since September 2010.
+She won a 10k tournament in Prague, beating Kateřina Siniaková and Zuzana Luknárová without dropping a set, lifting her fifth singles trophy and the first since September 2010.

 In October and November, Linette got some of her best wins of the season by beating Eleni Daniilidou in Limoges, Monica Puig in Nantes, and Karolína Plíšková in Équeurdreville.
-She added two more doubles titles to her prize list, including her first $50k-level trophy in Limoges with compatriot Sandra Zaniewska.
+She added two more doubles titles to her prize list, including her first 50k-level trophy in Limoges with compatriot Sandra Zaniewska.
 In December, she ended her season by winning another tournament in doubles with Katarzyna Piter in Ankara.

 2013

 Back in Europe in late March, Linette reached semifinals of the indoor hardcourt tournament in Tallinn, falling to Aliaksandra Sasnovich.
-At the end of the month, she lost the singles final at the $25k Civitavecchia event to Anna Karolína Schmiedlová.
+At the end of the month, she lost the singles final at the 25k Civitavecchia event to Anna Karolína Schmiedlová.

 Getting through WTA tournament qualifying at the Baku Cup, Linette made her second appearance in a main draw at this level.
 She defeated Julia Cohen, runner-up of the previous edition, then Kristýna Plíšková to reach the quarterfinals where she benefited from a controversial retirement of Ons Jabeur.
 She lost her first semifinal match on WTA Tour to Shahar Pe'er.

 Linette started to compete in successive indoor hardcourt events in France and got more success.
-She reached semifinals at the $50k Open de Touraine in Joué-lès-Tours.
+She reached semifinals at the 50k Open de Touraine in Joué-lès-Tours.
 The week after, she won her eighth doubles title, partnering with Viktorija Golubic.
-She competed in her first $50k singles final in Nantes, falling to Aliaksandra Sasnovich.
-In December, she won a $25k tournament in Pune.
+She competed in her first 50k singles final in Nantes, falling to Aliaksandra Sasnovich.
+In December, she won a 25k tournament in Pune.

 2014

 Linette launched her grass-court season with two ITF tournaments in England but lost twice to Anett Kontaveit, in straight sets.
 She sustained an ankle injury from her first qualifying match at Wimbledon and had to stop playing for a month.

-In September, she played a series of WTA events.
+In September, she played a series of WTA Tour events.
 At Guangzhou, she reached her first WTA Tour doubles final, partnering Alizé Cornet.

-In late October, she won the WTA 125 Ningbo International Open, defeating sixth seed Wang Qiang in the final; it was the biggest title of her career.
+In late October, she won the Ningbo International Open, a WTA 125 event, defeating sixth seed Wang Qiang in the final; it was the biggest title of her career.

 2015: First top-100 season

-Linette won a Grand Slam match for the first time when she beat compatriot Urszula Radwańska at the US Open, but then lost to Agnieszka Radwańska.
+Linette won a major match for the first time when she beat compatriot Urszula Radwańska at the US Open, but then lost to Agnieszka Radwańska.
 She reached the Japan Women's Open final, peaking at No. 64 in the rankings.